Befuzin/conan-hyborian-age/README.md

+Fork of the offical system, some tweaks and modifications for personal use.

 Removed the system’s reliance on global variables and cleaned up how configuration is handled.

 - `SYSTEM` is now explicitly imported where needed instead of relying on `globalThis.SYSTEM`.